HC123abc/Mindful-Meal-Planner-CSC207-Project-/README.md

 **Overview**

 Our envisioned application is a user-friendly recipe generator.
-Users will begin by creating an account, signing in, or linking their Google account (if this is possible).
+Users will begin by creating an account, signing in.

 Login:

-- For new users, the app will prompt them to specify their food preferences, including preferred cuisines (such as Chinese, Italian, etc.), dietary goals (weight loss, weight gain, or don’t care), any allergies or dietary restrictions they may have, and good cooker or bad cooker.
+- For new users, they have to sign up creating a unique username and password has to be atleast 5 characters.
 - Existing users will be directed straight to the main page, where their previously set preferences will be loaded.
 Users will have the option to modify their preferences at any time through the settings.

 Main page: